A Lyman Break Galaxy in the Epoch of Reionization from HST Grism Spectroscopy: Introduction

 Much progress has been made recently in this direction, thanks primarily to the dramatic increase in near-infrared imaging sensitivity and survey efficiency afforded by the Wide Field Camera 3 (WFC3) Infrared (IR) channel on the {\it Hubble Space Telescope (HST)}.
 Imaging surveys with WFC3-IR have provided tens to hundreds of $z>7$ galaxy candidates, identified by the Lyman-$\alpha$ absorption break in their broad band colors \citep[e.g.,][]{Bouwens10,Yan10,Yan12,Finkelstein12}.
 (We will refer to these as ``Lyman break galaxies,'' while noting that selection by a strong continuum break can identify either the 912\AA\ break due to Lyman continuum absorption, or the 1216\AA\ break due to \lya\ absorption.
 Since the \lya\ forest is optically thick for $z\ga 5$, surveys for $z>5$ galaxies use the \lya\ absorption break, while those at $z\la 3$ primarily identify the 912\AA\ break.)
-These broad band {\it HST} searches have broken new ground primarily because the NIR sky is orders of magnitude darker in space.
-An alternative search method is narrow-band imaging, which can find \lya\ emitting galaxies efficiently at selected redshifts ($z =$ 6.5, 6.9, 7.3, 7.7, 8.8) where the line falls in dark windows in the night sky spectrum \citep[e.g.,][]{Hu02,Rhoads04,Iye06,Willis08,Hu10,Ouchi10,Hibon10, Tilvi10,Kashikawa11,Clement12,Shibuya12,Rhoads12,Krug12}.
+These broad band {\it HST} searches have broken new ground, primarily because the NIR sky is orders of magnitude darker in space.
+Alternative, ground-based search methods can find \lya\ emitting galaxies efficiently at selected redshifts ($z =$ 6.5, 6.9, 7.3, 7.7, 8.8) where the line falls in dark windows in the night sky spectrum, using either narrow bandpass imaging \citep[e.g.,][]{Hu02,Rhoads04,Iye06,Willis08,Hu10,Ouchi10,Hibon10, Tilvi10,Kashikawa11,Clement12,Shibuya12,Rhoads12,Krug12}, or direct spectroscopic searches \citep[e.g.,][]{Kurk04,Martin04, vanBreukelen05,Martin08,Dressler11}.